Police community support officer: Equipment

 PCSOs use a police radio to communicate with other PCSOs, police officers and the control room on the same channel.
-Some neighbourhood police teams NPT or safer neighbourhood teams (SNT) also monitor local shop/pub watch radios.
+Some neighbourhood police teams (NPT) or safer neighbourhood teams (SNT) also monitor local shop/pub watch radios.
 A body armour vest is issued to all PCSOs although in previous years some forces did not do this.
-Arrangements for use vary between forces, from compulsory use throughout shift down to officers choice of use.
-Unlike constables, due to the non-confrontational nature of their role PCSOs are not normally issued with batons, incapacitant spray, handcuffs or leg restraints.
-However PCSOs are authorised to carry and use this equipment.
+Arrangements for use vary between forces, from compulsory use throughout shift, to officers' choice of use.
+Unlike constables, owing to the non-confrontational nature of their role, PCSOs are not normally issued with batons, incapacitant spray, handcuffs or leg restraints.
+However, PCSOs are authorised to carry and use this equipment.
 Four forces are an exception to this convention: British Transport Police PCSOs are issued with handcuffs and leg restraints; Also Dyfed-Powys Police, North Wales Police and Merseyside PCSOs are issued with handcuffs.

 Forces such as South Wales Police also issue 'Biteback' dog spray.

 Most police forces allow some PCSOs to use laser and radar guns to help enforce speed limits.